prd90/home/README.md

 The demo for the project can be found [here](https://prd90.github.io/myhome)

 ### Video Link ###
-The demo for the project can be found here.
+The demo for the project can be found [here](https://youtu.be/6eY8UrCKfuc)

 ### Screenshots ###
 ##### 1. Bedroom. #####